Felice63/spcApp/readMe.md

 # To Do

-- Add features via a drop-down or fly-out menu
+- Add Leaflet Routing Machine Plugin for route planning
+- Add Search implementation to find an address or intersection with Leaflet Control Geocoder Plugin
 - Activate other Leaflet map features, such as trails etc.
 - Users can customize notifications - how many times they occur
 - Users can customize proximity